3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

 Once you have the data you can identify areas for improvement.
 The list of concerns will determine the objectives of your program, to move your company towards a more inclusive and representative culture.

-It is important to engage all employees in D&I planning, and not only human resources.
-Informal workshops and online training on D&I topics are a great way to promote involvement.
+It is important to engage all employees in DEI planning, and not only human resources.
+Informal workshops and online training on DEI topics are a great way to promote involvement.

 Communicating and Tracking

 And lastly, measuring and dispatching results play a big role.
-By comparing the results to the baseline you can determine if there have been improvements with representation, employee satisfaction, company profits, and more.
+By comparing the results to the baseline you can determine if there have been improvements in representation, employee satisfaction, company profits, and more.

 For Support with Building Your Program